thusfrancisco/terraform/README.md

 # Terraform Configuration

 Terraform can be configured by creating a `terraform.tf` file.
 Running `terraform init` will setup the Terraform environment as configured.

+# Terraform State and Backend

+It is very important to select a Terraform backend that supports locking - locks prevent state to be altered while it is being accessed.